-PERS was established in 1947, and its retirement benefit provisions are contained in Chapters 41.34 and 41.40 RCW.
-PERS is a cost-sharing, multiple-employer retirement system.
-PERS Plan 1 provides retirement, disability, and death benefits.
-Retirement benefits are determined as 2% times the member's Average Final Compensation (AFC) times the member's years of services.
-AFC is the average of the member's 24 highest consecutive service months.
+PERS was established in 1947, and its retirement benefit provisions are contained in RCW Chapters 41.34 and 41.40.
+PERS is a cost-sharing, multi-employer retirement system.
+PERS Plan 1 provides retirement, disability and death benefits.
+PERS 1 members were vested after the completion of five years of eligible service.
+Retirement benefits are determined as two percent of the member's average final compensation (AFC) times the member's years of service.
+The AFC is the average of the member's 24 highest consecutive service months.
 Members are eligible for retirement from active status at any age with at least 30 years of service, at age 55 with at least 25 years of service, or at age 60 with at least five years of service.